 No, repeated actions similar to the proposed action would not result in significant cumulative impacts to the environment.
-The project includes construction and water utility improvements on a fully developed urbanized site and does not substantially convert the use of that site.
+The project includes utility improvements in previously disturbed areas and does not convert the use of any parts of the site.
 Replacement of infrastructure that has reached the end of it's useful lifecycle is a necessary action for the continued operation of MMHI.